 - it's usually best not to respond.
 Again, trolls love a good feed so give them nothing.

-- instead, reach out to a friend or family member for a word of support and validation.
+- instead, reach out to a friend or family member for support and validation.
 Remember you are loved.

 - if you have messed up in some way and hurt someone else, say sorry.
 Delete any unkind posts, make amends and remember to take a deep breath before posting!